glasgowm148/ergonaut-handbook/SigmaUSD.md

 An article by community member Verium provides an [introduction to ERGO's SigmaUSD stablecoin risk and reward mechanism.](https://veriumfellow.medium.com/introduction-to-ergos-sigmausd-stablecoin-risk-and-reward-mechanism-18690b52d672)

-### faq: Why would anyone buy SigUSD?
+> Why would anyone buy SigUSD?
-> SigmaUSD is a call option on the dollar amount held in reserves.
-So if the price of ERG drops, the same amount of $ buys more ERG
 {.is-info}

+**SigmaUSD is a call option on the dollar amount held in reserves.** So if the price of ERG drops, the same amount of $ buys more ERG

 This offers decentralised liquidity for miners and large holders who can choose to mint SigUSD to ensure they can always redeem the dollar value - while keeping the option to quickly buy back into Erg on an unexpected dip.